SocietyForArtisticResearch/rc-pandoc-help/tools.md

 Drag and drop the slideshow icon to the weave to start the edit dialogue box.

-To be able to select media you first have to upload an item into "simple media."
-To add an item, choose "add" and upload the object from your desktop to the RC servers.
+To be able to select media you first have to upload an item into __simple media__.
+To add an item, choose __add__ and upload the object from your desktop to the RC servers.
 Next, name the file and make a declaration of the copyright holder.
 After adding the file, you can edit the style of the picture with the html style standards.
 To add a sound file to the slide, the file has first to be uploaded to simple media.